IRSL-tut/irsl_documents/docs/_sources/module_irsl_choreonoid.rst.txt

     .. property:: SgPosTransform

         Generating instance of cnoid.Util.SgPosTransform, which represents the root position of this instance

         Returns:
-           cnoid.Util.SgPosTransform : Root of drawn objects in this instance at SceneGraph
+            Root of drawn objects in this instance at SceneGraph

+        Return Type:
+            cnoid.Util.SgPosTransform

 ^^^^^^^^^^^^^^^^^^^